 What Is A Nursing License Revocation In Texas

 If you have questions or concerns about your nursing license being revoked, call to schedule a free legal consultation with a license defense attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 If your nursing license has been revoked in Texas – or is at risk of being revoked – you should seriously consider hiring an experienced nurses attorney.
 While any disciplinary sanction by the nursing board can have a long-lasting impact on your job, career, and future earnings, losing your nursing license can be devastating.